LMS Requirements: An Ultimate Checklist

 User and course management

-These features encompass the ability to create, organize, enroll, and track users and courses within the LMS platform.
+These features encompass the ability to create, organize, enroll, and track users and training programs within the learning platform.
 LMSs approach these processes differently, but they all aim to offer administrators comprehensive control over learning content and user access.

-When choosing an LMS, you need to decide how to work with users and groups in the LMS.
+When selecting an LMS, you need to decide how to work with users and groups in the LMS.
 To do this, answer these questions:

-1. How will you register employees — will users register themselves, or will an administrator register them?
+- How will you register employees? — will users register themselves, or will an administrator register them?

-2. Who will be involved in managing the LMS?
+- Who will manage the LMS?
 Do you need a system that allows you to assign different user roles, such as administrators, publishers, SMEs (subject matter experts), and users?

 Opt for LMS solutions that automate administrative tasks, such as notifying learners of deadlines and new assignments.
 They will make training management a lot easier.